DRiP-project/template-research-project/README.md

-# Template for a repo for a specific research problem
+# Template for a repository for a specific research problem
 ---

-The goal of this template is to provide a standard structure through all the research projects in the DRiP project.
+This template aims to provide a standard structure through all the research projects in the DRiP project.

 ## Pre-requisites